Esk (Qld)

 Esk faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.9%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 8.4%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.3%).
 Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (31.8%).
-School and university attendance makes up 18.5% of the community, comprising 7.2% in secondary education, 6.7% in primary education, and 1.3% pursuing tertiary education.
+School attendance comprises 18.5% of the community, with 7.2% in secondary education, 6.7% in primary education, and 1.3% pursuing tertiary education.

 School and university attendance encompasses 18.5% of the community.
 This includes 7.2% in secondary education, 6.7% in primary education, and 1.3% pursuing tertiary education.